GoogleCloudPlatform/professional-services/tools/capacity-planner-sheets-extension/README.md

 Google Sheets will show a small popup if any errors occur during script execution.
 Click on "Details" to see more information.

 ![Image showing 'details' link and full error details box](images/error_details.png)

+## For Developers

+During development it can be helpful to execute "Get Project Metrics" and "Create Planning Sheet" from the Apps Script UI instead of the Sheets UI.
+This allows you to add debug logs and get stack traces with specific lines where the error occurred.

+From `main.gs`, select the appropriate function:
+* `createCapacityPlannerSheet` for "Create Planning Sheet"
+* `getProjectMetrics` for "Get Project Metrics"

+The script will still fetch inputs from the sheet.